Contracted NC Agencies Recouping Medicaid: Not Following the Law?

 Shouldn’t someone tell the Department and the recoupment auditing companies that prepayment review shall not include review of the medical necessity?

-Posted on February 26, 2013, in CCME, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Audits, Medicaid Reimbursement, North Carolina, RAC and tagged Audit, DMA, Health care provider, Medicaid, Medicaid Audits, Medicaid recoupments, North Carolina, Prepayment, State law (US).
+Posted on February 26, 2013, in CCME, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Audits, Medicaid Reimbursement, NC DHHS, North Carolina, RAC and tagged Audit, DMA, Health care provider, Medicaid, Medicaid Audits, Medicaid recoupments, North Carolina, Prepayment, State law (US).
 Bookmark the permalink.
 2 Comments.